-Binomial: These graphs are generated similar to an Erdős random graph G(n, M) [3], where n is the number of nodes and M is the number of edges.
-Adapting the construction of G(n, M) to the structure of folksonomies, T, U, R are taken as nodes from the observed folksonomies, and |Y| many hyperedges are then created by picking the three endpoints of each edge from uniform distributions over T, U, and R, respectively, leading to a binomial distribution of degrees over the nodes.
-Permuted: These graphs are created by using T, U, R from the observed folksonomy.
-The tagging relation Y is created by taking the TAS from the original graph and permuting each dimension of Y independently (using a Knuth Shuffle [15]), thus creating a random graph with the same degree sequence as the observed folksonomy.
+- Binomial: These graphs are generated similar to an Erdős random graph G(n, M) [3].
+T, U, R are taken from the observed folksonomies. |Y| many hyperedges are then created by picking the three endpoints of each edge from uniform distributions over T, U, and R, resp. - Permuted: These graphs are created by using T, U, R from the observed folksonomy.
+The tagging relation Y is created by taking the TAS from the original graph and permuting each dimension of Y independently (using a Knuth Shuffle [13]), thus creating a random graph with the same degree sequence as the observed folksonomy.

-As stated above, the computation of the characteristic path length is prohibitively expensive for graphs of our size.
-As for the del.icio.us and Bib-Sonomy datasets, we sampled 200 nodes randomly from each graph and computed the path lengths from each of those nodes to all others in the folksonomy.
+As computing the characteristic path length is prohibitively expensive for graphs of the size encountered here, we sampled 200 nodes randomly from each graph and computed the path lengths from each of those nodes to all others in the folksonomy using breadth-first search.